Web Content Display

 The Federal Work-Study Program

-How do I request a work-study position for my department?
+How do I request a Federal Work-Study position for my department?

 Federal Work-Study (FWS) is one of six major federal student financial aid programs authorized under Title IV of the Higher Education Act.
 It is designed to provide part-time employment to students who have established financial need according to federal guidelines.
 The primary goal of the Federal Work-Study Program is to provide students with the opportunity to gain work experience and offset some of their educational costs.

 Students working under the FWS program have their wages subsidized by the federal government.
 At Cal Maritime, the federal government pays 75% of the wages and the hiring department pays the remaining 25%.
-In other words, if a student earned $1,500 under the FWS program, the department would pay $375 of the wages while the remaining $1,125 would be subsidized by the Department of Education.
+In other words, if a student earned $2,000 under the FWS program, the department would pay $500 of the wages while the remaining $1,500 would be subsidized by the U.S. Department of Education.
+An exemption is made to students employed as reading or math tutors for children or in family literacy activities where the federal share may be up to 100%.

-Work-study is included as part of the financial aid award package.
-This allows the student to earn money as they go, instead of wrapping it all into a loan (keeping the loan debt down).
-Any earnings earned through the FWS program are not included as "income" when determining eligibility for financial aid for the following years.
+Federal Work-Study is included as part of the financial aid award package.
+This allows the student to reduce loan debt and obtain important job skills and experience.
+Any earnings earned through the FWS program are not included as countable income when determining eligibility for financial aid for future years.

 The window to apply for a FWS position for yoru department is closed.